Browse the glossary using this index

 alveolar

-A sound formed by putting the tip of the of the tongue against the alveolar ridge - at the front of the roof of the mouth, just behind the the top teeth. (t, d, s, z)
+A sound formed by putting the tip of the of the tongue against the alveolar ridge - at the front of the roof of the mouth, just behind the top teeth. (t, d, s, z)

 anaphoric reference